This post was first published in 2017 but has been updated in 2019 with the most recent information on the Torres del Paine W Trek.

 After 4 days of the trail, we were back to Central and had only one part of the W left – the base of the towers.
 We contemplated doing the hike to the towers from Las Torres but opted for something a little bit different.
-Las Torres Hotel offers an exclusive excursion to their guest which follows a private trail to the top of Cerro Paine (the mountain that overlooks the Base of the Towers).
-We jumped on the opportunity to experience a view that most trekkers don’t and signed up for a full day horseback riding/trekking trip to the top of Cerro Paine.
+Las Torres Hotel offers an exclusive excursion to their guests which follows a private trail to the top of Cerro Paine (the mountain that overlooks the Base of the Towers).
+We jumped at the opportunity to experience a view that most trekking Torres del Paine Chile don’t and signed up for a full day horseback riding/trekking trip to the top of Cerro Paine.

 We spent the first 2 hours of our day on horseback, making our way through the beautiful lenga forest.
-Upon reaching the top of the horse trail we left the horses behind and proceeded to hike to the top on our two feet.
+Upon reaching the top of the horse trail we left the horses behind and proceeded to hike to the top on our own two feet.
 The trail to the top of the mountain was steep and rocking, but the views kept getting better with every step.
-Soon, we could see the other hikes on the usual route to the towers.
+Soon, we could see the other Torres del Paine hikers on the usual route to the towers.
 They looked like tiny ants from our vantage point.

 About 2 hours into the hike, the weather turned for the worse.
 Wind picked up and the rain started plummeting down.
 The clouds covered the towers in thick cloud and the beautiful views disappeared in front of our eyes.
 There was no point to stay at the top for much longer.

 Book early.
-No matter how you plan on experiencing the park, make your accommodation reservations early, so you can ensure that you get the accommodation you want.
+No matter how you plan on trekking Torres del Paine, Chile, make your accommodation reservations early, so you can ensure that you get the accommodation you want.
 Free campsite reservations go fast, especially in the high season (Dec – Feb), same goes for refugios.

 The easiest way to get into the park is by bus.
 Torres del Paine National Park is located about 2 hours away from Puerto Natales and 4.5 hours from Punta Arenas.
 Most people, fly into Punta Arenas, take a bus up to Puerto Natales and from there make their way into the park.

 From Puerto Natales, daily busses (7:30am and 2:30pm) depart for Laguna Amarga entrance of the park.
 The bus costs $12.
-Once at the entrance, you’ll pay your park entrance fee ($30) and hop on another shuttle towards Central Station, where many trekkers start their multi-day hike.
+Once at the entrance, you’ll pay your park entrance fee ($30 USD) and hop on another shuttle towards Central Station, where many trekkers start their multi-day Torres del Paine hike.

 The other option is to start the hike from Paine Grande.
 To get there, you’ll want to take the bus to Pudeto (inside the park) and then a catamaran to Refugio Paine Grande.
 For updated bus schedule visit Torres del Paine’s official website.